pip-webui2/pip-webui2-behaviors/README.md

 ![](https://img.shields.io/badge/license-MIT-blue.svg)

-Pip.WebUI.Behaviors module contains behaviors that can be attached to existing controls or pages
+**pip-webui2-behaviors** module contains behaviors that can be attached to existing controls or pages

 ### Focusable